The Darkest Hour (Hunter novel): Publication history

 The book was first released in the US on 5 October 2004 as a hardcover.
 It was later released as a paperback on 4 October 2005, and as an e-book on 4 September 2007.
 The book has also been published in German, Chinese, Japanese, French, Russian, and Korean.

 Themes

 BookLoons notes that the book "stresses the importance of caring and community".
 This is shown to be true, as the Clans are forced to put aside their differences and squabbles with one another, in order to team up against a greater threat, BloodClan.

 Critical reception

 The Darkest Hour received critical acclaim.
 Hilary Williamson wrote: "The Darkest Hour is the best yet in this thrilling series of feline adventure, that also stresses the importance of caring and community".
 A reviewer for Booklist called The Darkest Hour "tension-filled".
+A reviewer for The Mary Sue wrote that The Darkest Hour featured "one of the best villains in any young adult literature I've read".